kruuZHAW/porosity_reconstruction/README.md

 **Data Storage**

-Data should be stored in a **data** folder in the main directory.
+Data should be stored in a **data** folder located in the main directory.

 **Computer Setup**

 The trainings of the models were conduted on a Intel(R) Core(TM) i9-9880H CPU @ 2.30GHz with 32GB of RAM and a NVIDIA Quadro T2000 GPU.
 The training of the model takes less than *15 minutes*, and once trained, the inference time for the full dataset takes *3 seconds*.
-Due their size, the trained weights cannot be shared in this repository.
+Due to their size, the trained weights cannot be shared in this repository.

 ## Running Instructions